 Health Services and Updates to your Health Benefits

-Teladoc is currently experiencing longer than usual wait times for a doctor call-back, but this is still one of the best options to receive free medical care in the safety of your own home.
+Teladoc may experience longer than usual wait times for a doctor call-back, but this is still one of the best options to receive free medical care in the safety of your own home.

 Download the Teladoc app:

 - Download the Teladoc app from your mobile device app store prior to your first virtual visit